rotorflight/rotorflight-ref-design/FC-Design-Requirements.md

 TIM2 and TIM5 can accommodate 4 RPM inputs, one on each channel.
 Other timers can accommodate only one RPM input.
 It is preferred to use TIM2 or TIM5 for RPM inputs.

 The RPM inputs require over-voltage protection diodes.
 Any pin header that provides the servo power (VX) and can act as an RPM input, must have the protection diode on the signal pin.
-This is due to a shortcoming in a commonly used HobbyWing RPM sensor.
+This is due to the design in most RPM sensors, that have open-collector output and pull-up to VX.

 ## Extension Ports